lucmans/digistring/readme.md

 # TODO
 Put estimation_func.{cpp,h} and helper functions in highres.cpp in estimation_func directory.
 Pass SampleGetter to Estimator and add get_frame_no_overlap() to base class.
-In SampleGetter constructor, use MIN_NEW_SAMPLES_NONBLOCK and MAX_NEW_SAMPLES_NONBLOCK for optimal overlap_buffer size.
 Convex envelope and low passed-spectrum peak picking.
 Building requirements (GCC, Make +version of these and libs) in requirements section of this readme.
 Ability to cache FFTW3 knowledge.